Gaussianer/FasterSeg/README.md

 * You can monitor the whole process in the Tensorboard.

 ### 0. Prepare the dataset
 * If you only want to test the setup, training data is already available.
 To do this, execute the following commands and ignore the following commands regarding data preparation.
-Then jump to 1.
-Search
+Then jump to [pretrain the supernet](https://github.com/Gaussianer/FasterSeg#11-pretrain-the-supernet) &rarr; [1.
+Search](https://github.com/Gaussianer/FasterSeg#1-search).
 ```bash
 cd home/FasterSeg/dataset